-Håholmen Havstuer is a 18th-century fishing village with its original wharves, traditional fishermen's shacks and bakery.
-The seaward side of this 10-acre island faces directly onto the ocean and the shipping channels.
+Håholmen Havstuer is an 18th-century fishing village with its original wharves, traditional fishermen's shacks and bakery.
+The seaward side of this 10-acre island faces directly onto the ocean and the shipping lanes.
 There is a special summer programme with boat trips and films in the "Saga Siglar" Hall.
 The village is reached by boat from the Atlantic Road.

 Hustadvika Gjestegård is located between Bud and the Atlantic Road.
-This unique place by the ocean is an ideal outpost to enjoy nature in all season.
+This special place by the ocean is an ideal outpost to enjoy nature in all seasons.

 Kronborg Marina is situated in idyllic surroundings on the island of Averøy, more specifically Sveggsundet, only 10 minutes from the center of Kristiansund.